“The Internet is much more than a technology. It’s a means of communication, interaction and social organization.”Manuel Castells

 “Memories” gives you a chance to travel back in time, to where it all started.
 To the moment in which our collective lives started changing with the first technological devices, that changed the way in which we see the world and opened a new door to a new virtual dimension.

 (2,4 m x 3,6 m x 1 m)

 Are you interested in exhibiting this work of art and starting a debate about new technologies and Vaporwave?
-Have a look at the sequence here and contact me at email@example.com for more information.
+Contact me at firstname.lastname@example.org for more information.

 Post translated by Andrea Barrocal Velasco